 |Academic year 2021/22, Not available to visiting students (SS1)

 Lecture Hours 4,

 Formative Assessment Hours 1,

 Directed Learning and Independent Learning Hours

 |No Exam Information

 On completion of this course, the student will be able to:

-- Devise a plan for a programme of technical work which addresses a specified objective;
+- Devise a plan for a programme of technical work addressing the specified objectives;

-- Prepare a poster for public presentation of their work within the constraints of company confidentiality;
+- Prepare a poster for public presentation of their work within the constraints of confidentiality agreements;

 |Graduate Attributes and Skills